Ranong province: Transportation

-Phet Kasem Road (Thailand Route 4) runs through the city.
-Ranong Airport is about 24 km south of town.
+Phet Kasem Road (Thailand Route 4) runs through the province.
+Ranong Airport is about 24 km south of Ranong.

 The Port Authority of Thailand operates the Ranong Port, which is Thailand's principal Indian Ocean port.
 In 2008, the Ranong human-smuggling incident resulted in 54 deaths.

-Human achievement index 2017
+Human achievement index 2022

-Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human Achievement Index (HAI), a composite index covering all the eight key areas of human development.
+Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.